M\"obius randomness in the Hartle-Hawking state: The Hartle-Hawking state

 \ss{Zeta zeros expansion}

 The integral \eqref{HHspec1} defining the Hartle-Hawking state has a complicated pole structure due to the Eisenstein series.
 We should rewrite it in terms of the completed Eisenstein series \be \cE_s(z)=\L(\tfrac{d}{2}s)E_s(z) \ee where we recall that the completed Riemann zeta function is \be \L(s) = \pi^{-s}\G(s)\z(2s) \ee which satisfies the Riemann functional equation $\L(s) = \L(\tfrac12-s)$.
 This leads to \be \psi_\r{HH}(z)=-{2\sqrt{\pi C}\/d\L(\tfrac{d}{2})}+{1\/2\pi i}\int_{({1\/2})} ds\,{\G(\tfrac12-s) C^{s-{1\/2}} \/\pi^{-ds/2}\G(\tfrac{d}{2}{s})\z(ds)} \cE_s(z) \ee which is the representation in which all the poles manifest.
 The gamma function gives poles at $s=\tfrac12+n,n\in \bN$.
 The completed Eisenstein series $\cE_s$ has only simple poles at $s=0,1$.
 The pole at $s=0$ and the trivial zeta zeros $ds = -2n,n\geq 1$, are cancelled by the gamma function in the denominator.
-As a result the only poles of the integrand are at the locations \be s={\rho\/d},\qq s=1\qq s=\tfrac12+n,\qq n\in \bN~. \ee where $\rho$ runs over the non-trivial zeros of the Riemann zeta function, the critical line being at $\r{Re}(s) = {1\/2d}$.
+As a result the only poles of the integrand are at the locations \be s={\rho\/d},\qq s=1,\qq s=\tfrac12+n,\qq n\in \bN~. \ee where $\rho$ runs over the non-trivial zeros of the Riemann zeta function, the critical line being at $\r{Re}(s) = {1\/2d}$.
 The contour is at $\r{Re}(s)={1\/2}$ so it separates the two types of poles.
 Thus we obtain two different expressions for $\psi_\r{HH}$ by summing over the poles on each side of the contour.

-The fact that the Hartle-Hawking state have such a representation with a zeta function in the denominator is responsible for many of the effects discussed in this paper.
-Its origin of this lies in the relatively prime condition in the sum \eqref{defpsiHHgcdsum}, a geometric condition coming from the no-boundary condition.
+The fact that the Hartle-Hawking state has such a representation with a zeta function in the denominator is responsible for many of the effects discussed in this paper.
+Its origin lies in the relatively prime condition in the sum \eqref{defpsiHHgcdsum}, a geometric condition coming from the no-boundary condition.

 \sss{$d=2$}

 We first consider the case of $d=2$.
 In this case we can use the Riemann functional equation to obtain a simpler expression \be \psi_\r{HH}= -{3\, e^{-{i\pi/4}}\/\sqrt{G}}+ {1\/2\pi i}\int ds\,{(C/\pi)^{s-{1\/2} } \/\z(1-2s)}\cE_s(z)~. \ee In this representation, the poles are given by the zeros of the zeta function.
 We have the trivial zeros for $s={1\/2}+n,n\geq 1$ and the non-trivial zeros $s=(1-\rho)/2$.
 There is also the pole of $\cE_s$ at $s=1$ which corresponds to the constant term.
 Note that if $\rho$ is a non-trivial zero, the functional equation implies that $1-\rho$ is also a zero, the complex conjugate of $\rho$ if $\r{Re}(\rho)=\tfrac12$.